-This article walks you through how to test an Advanced Outreach after you’ve configured it.
+This article walks you through how to preview an Advanced Outreach Email, and how to test a complete Advanced Outreach configuration.
+Some steps assume that you have configured an Advanced Outreach already.
 For more information on configuring your Advanced Outreach, see the article How to Configure Advanced Outreaches (Path).

 1. Clone Existing Outreach: Cloning your Adv.
 Outreach will recreate it with the configurations you set.
 After an Outreach is Published, you will not be able to reconfigure it.
 Using a clone of your Outreach will allow you to test it, and gives you the chance to make any necessary changes before publishing the actual Outreach to your contacts.

 In the Adv.
 Outreach list view, hover on the Outreach you would like to test, and select the Clone button to create a copy.

 2. Remove Original Participants: Your cloned Outreach will also copy participant sources from the original.
 These sources will need to be removed to make sure the Outreach is not sent to your contacts before it is tested.

 After cloning your Outreach, you should automatically be taken to the model configuration screen.
 Click the green Participants icon.

 On the Participants Configuration page, click the Delete icon to remove the copied participant sources.

 3. Add Test Participants: Your test or dummy participant will need a real email address.
 No other specific criteria are required for this test.